manuelDeLaEranueva/isdi-bootcamp-202402/staff/manuel-eranueva/project/doc/README.md

 - connect with other users using the cards
 - update both libraries (books i have and books i want to read)
 - open a chat with other user when both of you are interesteed in exchanging
-- see in a map the relative position of the user with wich you are speaking

 v0.1